cschwarz-stat-sfu-ca/Petersen/cran-comments.md

 Initial release - resubmission

+> If I understand correctly, your \dontrun{} example is wrapped in
+> \dontrun{} for its long run time?
+If it is otherwise executable, please
+> wrap it in \donttest{}.
+That way the example is run if the user calls
+> examples() but won't be tested regularly.
+If you think \dontrun{} is the
+> correct wrapper, please let us know why so we can publish your package.
+> Otherwise, please fix and resubmit.

+Ok...I removed \dontrun and\donttest from the MCMC examples (calls to BTSPAS package).
+I've cut down the examples so they run in < 5 seconds on my Mac, but they take a litte longer on Windows machines:

+2 notes
+Examples with CPU (user + system) or elapsed time > 10s  <- win_release()
+                       user system elapsed
+LP_BTSPAS_fit_NonDiag 17.54   0.04   17.59
+LP_BTSPAS_fit_Diag    10.60   0.02   10.83

+or

+Examples with CPU (user + system) or elapsed time > 10s  <- win_devel()
+                       user system elapsed
+LP_BTSPAS_fit_NonDiag 14.57   0.02   14.60
+LP_BTSPAS_fit_Diag     9.61   0.01   10.28

+I added some comments to the examples, indicating that a real analysis likely needs different MCMC parameter values for the number of iterations etc to ensure proper mixing.

+I hope this is now ok.

 > Please add \value to .Rd files regarding exported methods and explain
 > the functions results in the documentation.
 Please write about the
 > structure of the output (class) and also what the output means.
 (If a